 EAGLECREST: The Raptors played for a fourth head coach in the past three seasons and Shawn Marsh kept the recent tradition going strong after his arrival from Grand Junction Central, as the program finished 9-4, won twice in the playoffs and played in the 5A state quarterfinals for a fourth straight season before its run was ended by undefeated Ralston Valley.
 Two of Eaglecrest’s losses were by four points or less, a 36-32 defeat to a Cherokee Trail team it led 29-0 at one point and a three-point loss to Grandview (which it avenged with a win in the rematch in the second round of the playoffs), while two double-digit losses came to teams in the semifinals who remain unbeaten (Cherry Creek and Ralston Valley).
 University of Michigan offensive line recruit Reece Atteberry set the tone for Eaglecrest in his fourth varsity season, while dual-threat senior quarterback Max Marsh helped his dad bring over a wide-open offense and made use of the talents of a slew of players such as crazy athletic junior Ty Robinson and sure-handed senior Jalen Stewart, while senior David Creal got going in the running game, especially in the key part of the season.
 On a defense that will return almost entirely intact next season, junior Seyi Oladipo loomed as a central figure, junior Adrian Cordova made a variety of plays when needed and swift junior Langston Williams became a walking big play in all phases of the game. …Eaglecrest finished 6-4 in two seasons in the Metro East conference and next year will be part of the old/new Centennial League — which again includes Arapahoe, Cherokee Trail, Cherry Creek and Grandview — plus Smoky Hill.

-GATEWAY: The Olympians improved tremendously in both points scored and points against from the previous season, but coach Taylor Calvert’s team gained just one more victory as it finished 2-8 in 2019.
-Gateway dropped a two-point contest early in the season to Aurora Public Schools rival Hinkley in a game it controlled the majority of the way and had some strong performances in defeat at the end of the season against 4A quarterfinalist Montrose as well as Denver South.
+GATEWAY: The Olympians improved tremendously in both points scored and points against from the previous season, but they gained just one more victory as it finished 2-8 in 2019.
+Gateway — which parted ways with head coach Taylor Calvert after the season — dropped a two-point contest early in the season to Aurora Public Schools rival Hinkley in a game it controlled the majority of the way and had some strong performances in defeat at the end of the season against 4A quarterfinalist Montrose as well as Denver South.
 Quarterback Erick Covington and running back RJ Webster — both transfers — were huge additions in their junior seasons, as an offense that scored just 81 points in 2018 tallied 282 in 2019 (including five efforts of 21 or more points).
 Covington accounted for nearly 30 total touchdowns and both he and Webster rushed for nearly 900 yards apiece to make the Olys significantly more dangerous.
 Senior Lanier De Ruso made an impact on both sides of the ball and had a handful of interceptions on defense, while senior Isaiah Abbey played a big role in the trenches on both sides of the line and junior Antwuan Smith contributed significantly in a variety of roles. …Gateway finished 2-8 in the 4A Metro League over the past two seasons and next season shifts into the new Metro 2 conference, which includes Aurora Public Schools rivals Aurora Central and Vista PEAK along with Centaurus, Denver South and Grand Junction.